wakelesstuna/jpa-projections-demo/README.md

   }
 }
 ```
-We can also use open projections which don't need the getters to be the same as the entity.
+We can also use ``Open Projection`` which don't need the getters to be the same as the entity.
 We can use the @Value annotation to write SpEL expression to fetch data from different columns
 and combine them.
 ```java